salesforce/near-membrane/README.md

 ## The Code

+* This library is distributed via npm package `@locker/near-membrane`.
 * This library is implemented using TypeScript, and produces the proper TypeScript types, in case you care about it.
-* As today, it does not produce a commonjs or script distribution, it only produces the ES Modules distribution that can be used via www.pika.dev or similar services, or by using the experimental module flag in nodejs 12.x, or above.
-* Few tests are provided as of now, but the plan is to rely on existing tests (e.g.: WPT or ecma262) to validate that the membrane created by this library is a high-fidelity membrane.
+* Few tests are provided as of now, but the plan is to rely on existing tests (e.g.: WPT or ecma262) to validate that the near membrane created by this library is a high-fidelity membrane.
-* The `examples/` folder contains a set of examples showcasing how to use this library.
-* The `src/` folder contains the library code, while the `lib/` folder will contain the compiled ES Modules after executing the `build` script from `package.json`.
+* The `src/` folder contains the library code, while the `lib/` folder will contain the compiled distributable code produced by executing the `build` script from `package.json`.
-* This library does not have any runtime dependency, in fact it is very tiny &lt;2kb.
+* This library does not have any runtime dependency, in fact it is very tiny.

-## Open Questions

-* Should we proxify Arrays objects to support live Arrays?
-* Should we map all intrinsics or only undeniable intrinsics?

 ## Challenges